RoryMusinskas/React-Portfolio/README.md

 # Learning goals

-1. To practise very basic react components.
+1. To practise very basic react components. ✅
-2. Consolidate and compare CSS skills compared to my first portfolio.
+2. Consolidate and compare CSS skills compared to my first portfolio. ✅
+3. (Extra) - Create stateful components and dynamically render elements from an external source (object or JSON file). ✅